Warren Buffett’s Rule: “Never Lose Money” – Examining Its Viability

 Final thoughts on the use of this rule in different investing scenarios

-Regardless of the type of investor, the essence of this rule – the focus on capital preservation and making informed, considered investment decisions – can go a long way towards creating a successful investment strategy.
-As always, in the world of investing, knowledge, patience, and discipline remain the keys to success.
+Regardless of the type of investor, the essence of this rule is the focus on capital preservation and making informed, considered investment decisions.
+Knowledge, patience, discipline, humility, and process still matter.
+Maybe more than the slogan itself.

 Important Information